phil-rice/Phils-Blog/_posts/2015-11-11-Scala-Functional-Builders-For-Cobol-Copy-Book-Reading.markdown

 {% endhighlight %}
 What we see in this code is the stationDetailsReader is using other readers to get data which it then uses to create a StationDetails.
 We have a lot of type safety here: the locReader produces things of type Location, the colorReader things of type Colour and so on.
 It is the goal of this piece of work: to make something like that.
-I would argue it isn't (quite) as readable as the annotations, but the flexibility and ability to calculate intermediate values, enrich values and map things type safe is well worth it.
+I would argue it isn't (quite) as readable as the annotations, but the flexibility and ability to calculate intermediate values, enrich values and make things type safe is well worth it.

 #How does Play do this?
 The answer is by heavy use of implicits and type classes.
 The most important trait is the FunctionalCanBuild[M[_]] trait.
 I have to admit to having spent a number of hours